-This community welcomes participants of all capabilities and experiences using technology as an instructional tool.
-Meeting about every 3 weeks, the community will offer members the opportunity to investigate, discuss, implement and critique the integration of technology into their teaching as a means of enhancing student learning.
+This community includes participants of all capabilities and experiences using technology as an instructional tool.
+Meeting about every 3 weeks, the community offers members the opportunity to investigate, discuss, implement and critique the integration of technology into their teaching as a means of enhancing student learning.
 Key outcomes for participants will focus on identifying the strengths and weaknesses of particular technology tools, how to determine the appropriate use of technology, and methods for assessing the impact of technology on learning outcomes within their particular field.

 What can participants expect to do?

 During the fall semester faculty members will explore a wide range of possibilities for integrating technology into teaching.
 In the spring semester, participants will build on knowledge and insights gained during the fall semester to propose, design and implement teaching projects aimed at using technology to enhance student learning in their own courses.
-To assist with these efforts, participants are encouraged to submit proposals for a Provost Instructional Technology Grant late in the fall semester.

 Scenarios for individual exploration might include things like: